Howards End (TV series)

-Howards End is a British-American television drama based on the 1910 novel of the same name by E. M. Forster.
-The series was adapted by Kenneth Lonergan, directed by Hettie MacDonald, and stars Hayley Atwell.
-The four-part series is a co-production between British network BBC One and American network Starz.
-It premiered on 12 November 2017 in the United Kingdom and 8 April 2018 in the United States.
+Howards End is a drama miniseries based on the 1910 novel of the same name by E. M. Forster.
+The series was adapted by Kenneth Lonergan, directed by Hettie Macdonald, and stars Hayley Atwell.
+The 4-part series, a co-production between BBC One and Starz, premiered on 12 November 2017 in the UK and 8 April 2018 in the US.

 Premise

-Howards End examines "the changing landscape of social and class divisions in turn-of-the-century England through the prism of three families: the intellectual and idealistic Schlegels, the wealthy Wilcoxes from the world of business and the working-class Basts."
+Howards End examines "the changing landscape of social and class divisions in turn of the century England through the prism of 3 families: the intellectual and idealistic Schlegels, the wealthy Wilcoxes from the world of business and the working-class Basts."